-- (1) The Offer has been authorized by a resolution by our Board dated October 28, 2021 and a special resolution of our Shareholders dated October 29, 2021. - (2) Subject to valid Bids having been received at or above the Offer Price, under-subscription, if any, in any category, except the QIB Portion, was allowed to be met with spill-over from other category or a combination of categories at the discretion of our Board or the IPO Committee, as applicable, in consultation with the BRLM and the Designated Stock Exchange subject to applicable law. - (3) Our Company, in consultation with the BRLM, allocated up to 60% of the QIB Portion to Anchor Investors on a discretionary basis in accordance with the SEBI ICDR Regulations.
-The QIB Portion was accordingly reduced for the Equity Shares allocated to Anchor Investors.
-One-third of the Anchor Investor Portion was made available for allocation to domestic Mutual Funds only, subject to valid Bids having been received from domestic Mutual Funds at or above the Anchor Investor Allocation Price.
-5% of the Net QIB Portion was made available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the Net QIB Portion was made available for allocation on a proportionate basis to all QIB Bidders (other than Anchor Investors), including Mutual Funds, subject to valid Bids having been received at or above the Offer Price.
+(1) The Offer has been authorized by a resolution by our Board dated October 28, 2021 and a special resolution of our Shareholders dated October 29, 2021.

+(2) Subject to valid Bids being received at or above the Offer Price, under-subscription, if any, in any category, except the QIB Portion, would be allowed to be met with spill-over from other category or a combination of categories at the discretion of our Board or the IPO Committee, as applicable, in consultation with the BRLM and the Designated Stock Exchange subject to applicable law.

+- (3) Our Company, in consultation with the BRLM, may allocate up to 60% of the QIB Portion to Anchor Investors on a discretionary basis in accordance with the SEBI ICDR Regulations.
+The QIB Portion will be accordingly reduced for the Equity Shares allocated to Anchor Investors.
+One-third of the Anchor Investor Portion will be available for allocation to domestic Mutual Funds only, subject to valid Bids being received from domestic Mutual Funds at or above the Anchor Investor Allocation Price.
+In the event of under-subscription or non-Allotment in the Anchor Investor Portion, the balance Equity Shares in the Anchor Investor Portion shall be added back to the QIB Portion.
+5% of the Net QIB Portion shall be available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the Net QIB Portion shall be available for allocation on a proportionate basis to all QIB Bidders (other than Anchor Investors), including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
 In the event the aggregate demand from Mutual Funds is less than as specified above, the balance Equity Shares available for Allotment in the Mutual Fund Portion will be added to the QIB Portion and allocated proportionately to the QIB Bidders (other than Anchor Investors) in proportion to their Bids.
-For further details, see "Offer Procedure" beginning on page 339 of this Prospectus. - (4) Allocation to all categories, other than Anchor Investors and Retail Individual Bidders, was made on a proportionate basis, subject to valid Bids received at or above the Offer Price.
-The allocation to each Retail Individual Bidder was not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Category and the remaining available Equity Shares, if any, shall be allocated on a proportionate basis.
-For details, see "Offer Procedure" and "Terms of the Offer" beginning on pages 339 and 330, respectively of this Prospectus.
+For further details, see "Offer Procedure" beginning on page 338 of this Red Herring Prospectus. - (4) Allocation to all categories, other than Anchor Investors and Retail Individual Bidders, shall be made on a proportionate basis, subject to valid Bids received at or above the Offer Price.
+The allocation to each Retail Individual Bidder shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Category and the remaining available Equity Shares, if any, shall be allocated on a proportionate basis.
+For details, see "Offer Procedure" and "Terms of the Offer" beginning on pages 338 and 328, respectively of this Red Herring Prospectus.